Chouteau Public Schools resource officer arrested after alleged inappropriate contact with student

-The Oklahoma State Bureau of Investigation has arrested Chouteau Public School District's school resource officer after a student said he had inappropriate contact with the student.
+The Oklahoma State Bureau of Investigation has arrested the Chouteau Public Schools' school resource officer after a student said the officer had inappropriate contact with the student.

 The student said Dale Tillotson, 52, inappropriately touched the student during school hours, the OSBI said in a news release.

-Tillotson was arrested Thursday by the Chouteau Police Department and will be booked into the Mayes County Jail on a lewd molestation complaint, OSBI said
+Tillotson was arrested Thursday by the Chouteau Police Department and will be booked into the Mayes County jail on a lewd molestation complaint, the OSBI said.

-The Mayes County District Attorney’s Office requested OSBI investigative assistance on May 14, OSBI said.
+The Mayes County District Attorney’s Office requested OSBI investigative assistance on May 14, the OSBI said.

 Tags